Emre-Sari/methodDemosInJava/README.md

 }
 ```
 ### kendisine parametre olarak gelen 10 elamanlı tam sayı dizisinin tek elamanlarının ortalamasını bulan method;
+### The method that finds the average of the single elements of the 10-element integer array that comes as a parameter;

 ```java
 public class sumOfoddNumberInArray {
     public static void main(String[] args) {